gaoshiyuRMIT/iot-a3-dup/cloud-db-api/README.md

 - make sure your virtualenv is activated and has all libraries in requirements.txt installed
 - `sphinx-build docs docs/html`
 - open docs/html/index.html
+- need conf.py
+- some .rst files - one for each page

 ### Unit Tests
 - activate venv